Go to content

 Step 1

-Light the Kokko with 3 firelighters and keep the lid open for about 20-30 minutes with the bottom hatch fully open.
-The embers glow and large flames appear.
+Light the Kokko with 3 fire starters and keep the lid open for about 20 to 30 minutes with the bottom vent fully open.
+The embers will glow, and large flames will appear.

 Cast-iron fireplace and air vent